 Can Guinea Pigs Eat Canned Pears?

-The preservatives being used to increase their shelf life can also harm guinea pigs as they contain chemicals that are harmful to a guinea pig.
+Canned pears and other canned fruits also have significantly fewer nutrients compared to fresh fruit.
+The preservatives used to increase shelf life contain chemicals that are harmful to guinea pigs.

 Alternatives to Pears